mdillemuth/meet-app/README.md

 #### User Story:

-- As a _user_ I should be able to _“specify the number of events”_ so that _I can see modify the number of events displayed_
+- As a _user_, I would like to be able to _specify the number of events I want to view in the app_ so that I can _see more or fewer events in the events list at once_

 #### Scenario 1: When user hasn't specified a number, 32 is the default number